+- Teacher's high quality, holistic, accurate formative assessment and experience

+of the child

-- Teacher's high quality, holistic, accurate formative assessment and experience of child - Pupil progress, attainment and behaviour - Development & attainment in comparison to peers and other children nationally with a similar starting point. - Views and experiences of parents - The child's own views - If relevant, assessments, views of and advice from external services.
+- Pupil progress, attainment and behaviour

+- Development & attainment in comparison other children nationally with a similar starting point.

+- Views and experiences of parents

+- The child's own views

+- If relevant, assessments, views of and advice from external services.